Skip to content

-Knip finds and fixes unused files, exports and dependencies.
+Knip finds and fixes unused dependencies, exports and files.
 Use it for enhanced code and dependency management.

-Deep analysis from fine-grained entry points based on the actual frameworks and tooling in (mono)repos for accurate and actionable results.
-Advanced features for maximum coverage:
+Advanced analysis starting from fine-grained entry points based on the actual frameworks and tooling in (mono)repos for accurate and actionable results.

 Battle-tested